Zum Inhalt

 2. For external scripts, the src-attribute is replaced: data-ccm-loader-src

-This adjustment means that a browser no longer recognizes the corresponding script as JavaScript-code to be executed and initially refrains from processing it.
+With this adjustment, a browser no longer recognizes the corresponding script as executable JavaScript-code and initially refrains from processing it.

-CCM19 recognizes scripts that are defined according to this scheme and treats them like any other script.
-All rules that are stored in the CCM19-configuration of your domain for scripts apply.
+CCM19 recognizes scripts defined according to this scheme and treats them like any other script.
+All rules defined for scripts in the CCM19-configuration of your domain apply.

-Treat every script-tag of your website that is to be blocked or released and reloaded according to this function.
-As an example, this could look as follows:
+Handle every script-tag on your website that is to be blocked, allowed, or reloaded according to this function.
+As an example, this might look like the following:

 External script: